Sites of the Weimar Classicism – Introduction

 Schillers house in Weimar; his study

 Several letters were exchanged in the following days that resulted in ten years of a close friendship and friendly rivalry between two of the leading authors and playwrights in German literature.
 Goethe frequently visited Schiller in Jena (12), Schiller came to Weimar when his health allowed; he would buy a house there in 1802.
-And – most interesting and valuabe for the posterity – they exchanged scores of letters that have survived.
+And – most interesting and valuabe for the posterity – they exchanged hundreds of letters that have survived.

 As said above, the experience of the excesses of the French Revolution led to a disillusionment with many of the philosophers and writers of the Weimar/Jena group who now thought that political changes could only be achieved by a continuing evolutionary betterment of society, not by revolutions.
 Aesthetical education, the balance between emotion and ration, were the theme of Goethe's novel Wilhelm Meister's Apprenticeship, and played into Schillers treatise On the Aesthetic Education of Man in a Series of Letters ('Über die ästhetische Erziehung des Menschen in einer Reihe von Briefen').
 It was what they wanted as goal for everyone, at least the members of the nobility and the Bildungsbürgertum.